 I realise everything has already been said about Woman Woman so I’ll keep it very brief: It’s a really good superhero movie.
 Gal Gadot and Chris Pine are great (all the cast are), and I thought the decision to shift the backdrop to WWI worked really well.

 Well done DCEU, I always knew you had it in you.

 The Mummy was… a different experience.

-The Tom Cruise-starrer kicks off Universal’s Dark Universe, but it seems there just wasn’t any appetite for another Mummy.
+The Tom Cruise-starrer kicks off Universal’s Dark Universe, but it seems there just wasn’t an appetite for another Mummy.
 It needed amazing word of mouth to entice people.

 To my surprise it was a 15 certificate, although as the movie progressed I couldn’t figure out why it wasn’t a 12A.
-It starts off a bit dark and intriguing, with Russell Crowe in the modern day finding some crypt, then a load of exposition involving Ancient Egypt and a curse, before we’re back to the present where tomb raider Tom Cruise triggers said curse.
+It starts off a bit dark and intriguing, with Russell Crowe in the present day finding a crypt, then a load of exposition involving Ancient Egypt and a curse, before we’re back to now, where tomb raider Tom Cruise triggers said curse.

 fiftysixty-somethings (and one seventy-year-old) totally crushed me at running 5k (3.1 miles) last week, so I’ll just keep my mouth shut on that score.

-Chris Martin’s girlfriend is also in the movie as a… I can’t really remember.
-Archaeologist who has an affair with Cruise.
-Blonde hair?
+Chris Martin’s girlfriend is also in the movie as an archaeologist who has an affair with Cruise.